Taifa of Granada: Architecture

 The architecture of the Taifa kingdoms in al-Andalus perpetuated and elaborated the architectural styles developed under the caliphs of Cordoba, but it also integrated new ideas and techniques from further abroad.
 The architecture of the Zirids in al-Andalus was influenced by earlier architecture from Cordoba and also seems to have been influenced by the architecture of the Hammadids in North Africa.
 Several structures in southern Spain today have been dated, or tentatively dated, to the time of the Zirid Taifa kingdom.

-In Granada, the Bañuelo, a public baths complex originally known as the Hammam al-Yawza, is traditionally dated to the time of the Zirids in the 11th century, during the reign of Badis ibn Habus or Abdallah, based on an early study by Leopoldo Torres Balbás.
-(Although more recent studies have argued that the building dates from the 12th century or later.)
+The original palace and citadel of the Zirids, known as the al-Qasaba al-Qadima ("Old Citadel"), was located on the hill that is now the Albaicín neighborhood, but it has not been preserved.
+The surviving Aljibe del Rey ("Cistern of the King"), the largest medieval cistern in the neighbourhood, was originally built to serve this citadel.
+Nearby, the inner northern walls of the city, which run along the top of the Albaicín today, also date from this period.
 The Alcazaba of Granada, a fortress on the Sabika hill, was first built under the Zirids.
 Although it was later rebuilt and incorporated into the Alhambra of the Nasrids, traces of the original Zirid fortress remain.

+Downhill from the former citadel and near the Darro River is the Bañuelo, a public baths complex originally known as the Hammam al-Yawza.
+It is traditionally dated to the time of the Zirids in the 11th century, during the reign of Badis ibn Habus or Abdallah, based on an early study by Leopoldo Torres Balbás.
+(Although more recent studies have argued that the building dates from the 12th century or later.)

-The original palace and citadel of the Zirids, the al-Qasaba al-Qadima, was located on the hill that is now the Albaicín neighborhood, but it has not been preserved.
-Nearby, however, the inner northern walls of the city, which run along the top of the Albaicín today, still date from this period.
-Also in the same area, the bell tower of what is now the Church of San José was originally a minaret and is traditionally dated to the Zirid period.
+The Zirids are also believed to have constructed the Great Mosque (congregational mosque) of Granada, whose site is now occupied by the present-day Cathedral.
+One Arabic historical text records that its minbar was completed in the year 1055.
+In the Albaicín, the bell tower of what is now the Church of San José was originally a minaret and is traditionally dated to the Zirid period.
 It belonged to a mosque known as the al-Murābiṭīn Mosque (the Mosque of the Marabouts or "Almoravid" Mosque).
-The Zirids are also believed to have constructed the Great Mosque (congregational Mosque) of Granada, whose site is now occupied by the present-day Cathedral.
-One Arabic historical text records that its minbar was completed in the year 1055.

-Elsewhere, the Alcazaba of Malaga was also built during the Taifa period in the 11th century, though it was significantly remodeled under the later Nasrids.
+Beyond Granada, the Alcazaba of Malaga was also built during the Taifa period in the 11th century, though it was significantly remodelled under the later Nasrids.
 The limited elements that have survived from the 11th century were likely built by both the Zirids and by the Hammudids from whom they conquered the city.